 Redheads are better at making Vitamin D

 Redheads are great at making their own Vitamin D. This is likely because they have less eumelanin in their bodies than other hair colors, so they've got to make up for it somehow.

 Why We Love National Redhead Day

 Only 2% of the world's population has red hair.
 Now you see why it's worth all this celebration.

 Redheads are considered mutants

 No, not the Teenage Mutant Ninja Turtle type.
 Red hair is caused by the mutation of a gene that creates a new recessive gene, MC1R.

-Another reason to celebrate redheads today (and everyday) is the fact that much of the royal bloodline were redheads.
+Another reason to celebrate redheads today (and everyday) is the fact that much of the British royal bloodline were redheads.
 Queen Elizabeth I herself was a proud redhead — and passed that gene down.